 Burning was extremely pleasant.
 Since the boards are a lovely blue pine, the smoke the wafted up was fragrant and even soothing.
 The burning itself was something of an aid in the constant struggle against anxiety.
 It was almost like having a really big, slightly dangerous adult coloring book (I may have burned my fingers once or twice, being careless with the tools).

-We set up in our living room and would listen to either audio books or something on television that didn’t require any concentration3.
+We set up in our living room and would listen to either audio books or something on television that didn’t require any concentration[3.
+Did a Friends marathon for many of the hours spent burning, but also some comedians].
 While our friends from Chicago were in town, we would all hang out and talk and take turns burning.
 Talk about your wild and crazy parties.

 Once both sides were done – oh, have I not mentioned the other side? – the husband hauled it out back and sanded the whole thing, paying special attention to any areas where we accidentally got outside the lines.
 Then we gave it one more once-over to darken any spots that needed it.